SAFRAN-LAB/HODLR/README.md

 2. Download Eigen from here: <http://eigen.tuxfamily.org/index.php?title=Main_Page>

-3. There is a sample input file named "HODLR_Test.cpp".
+3. There is a sample input file named "HODLR_Test.cpp" in the directory './examples/'.
 This calls the features the code can handle.

 4. Go to the directory where makefile is in, then key in the following command in the terminal:

-		make -f makefile_HODLR_Test.mk
+		make -f makefile.mk

+5. Once your run the make command, the executables are created in the directory named './exec/'.
+To run the code, go into the 'exec' directory and call './HODLR_Test'.

 5. You can change the kernels in the makefile by changing KERNEL.
 More kernels can be added by editing the function